jennego/cowichan-dressage-site/README.md

-TO DO LIST

-- disable payment method if total cost is 0

-Final touches

-- code cleanup / fix console errors
-- testing - chrome, edge, firefox, limited IE (even if just a banner), mobile
-- test outlook cal
-- quick wira check

 Responsive Gatsby site and form-based serverless registration system using Netlify forms.
 Forms customizable via Contentful CMS and are dynamically generated on rebuild.
-Forms are validated on touch and on submit via Yup.
+Forms are validated on touch and on submit via Yup, with some custom error handling.

 Tech